IamTajju/Sazim_FS_Node_GQL_Assignment/README.MD

 ```
 npm install
 ```
+### 3. Database Setup:
+* Run prisma migrate dev to apply migrations.
+* Seed the database using prisma seed.

+### 4. Running the Project
 Server: Navigate to the server directory and run npm install followed by npm run dev.
 Client: Navigate to the client directory and run npm install followed by npm run dev.
+`Ensure the correct Graphql http link and ws link (the server uri) are set in client/.env `

 ## Implementation